go-pound/go-pound-soul-sand/README.md

 * [AdvancementInfo](https://modrinth.com/mod/advancementinfo) embiggens the advancements screen and gives you hints about what's required for each advancement.
 (This can be useful if, for example, you're working on a "visit every biome" advancement.)
 * [Amecs](https://modrinth.com/mod/amecs) (Alt-Meta-Escape-Control-Shift) allows you to use modifier keys in Minecraft's key bindings, so that e.g. <kbd>B</kbd> and <kbd>Shift</kbd> + <kbd>B</kbd> can be assigned to different functions.
 It also adds a search field to the key bindings menu.
-* [Auditory](https://modrinth.com/mod/auditory) adds unique block placement sounds.
 * [Better Animations Collection](https://modrinth.com/mod/better-animations-collection) improves vanilla mobs with more detailed animations and subtle effects.
 * [BetterF3](https://modrinth.com/mod/betterf3) replaces the default debug HUD (<kbd>F3</kbd> by default) with a more readable and customizable version.
-* [Chalk](https://modrinth.com/mod/chalk) improves your spelunking experience by adding chalk, with which you can mark blocks (such as cave walls) with arrows.
-You can even make the chalk glow in the dark!
-* [Connectible Chains](https://modrinth.com/mod/connectible_chains) adds decorative chains.
-String them between your fence posts!
 * [Continuity](https://modrinth.com/mod/continuity) removes the frames between adjacent glass blocks to create the appearance of a single unbroken pane.
 If you prefer vanilla-style glass, you can disable Continuity's resource pack in the game options.
 * [Couplings](https://modrinth.com/mod/couplings) opens connected doors, fence gates and trap doors.
 Finally!
-* [Diagonal Fences](https://modrinth.com/mod/diagonal-fences) does what it says on the tin.
-* [Dynamic Surroundings](https://modrinth.com/mod/dynamicsurroundings_remasteredfabric) enhances background sounds and adds subtle visual effects, like particle effects on waterfalls.
 * [EMI](https://modrinth.com/mod/emi) is an improved in-game recipe viewer with a searchable database of blocks and items.
 * [FallingTree](https://modrinth.com/mod/fallingtree) speeds up your ruthless deforestation by only requiring you to break one block of a tree's trunk to fell the whole thing.
-* [Immersive Portals](https://modrinth.com/mod/immersiveportals) allows you to see through Nether and End portals, and walk through them without a loading screen.
 * [Inventory Profiles Next](https://modrinth.com/mod/inventory-profiles-next) adds sorting buttons to inventory screens, helps you move items between inventories, can automatically replace broken tools, and more.
 * [Iris](https://modrinth.com/mod/iris) adds support for third-party shader packs, such as [Complementary](https://www.curseforge.com/minecraft/customization/complementary-shaders).
 * [JourneyMap](https://modrinth.com/mod/journeymap) adds a highly customizable in-game map.